-Ginger is made up of gingerol and shogoal, both thought to promote your body’s flow of saliva, gastric secretions and bile, potentially aiding in your digestion.
-It is also said to reduce feelings of nausea by interfering with the serotonin receptors responsible for alarming your brain of it.
-Mint tea, on the other hand, is both warm and soothing, helping to relax the digestive tract, encouraging fluidity of food and helping to relieve bloating.
+Ginger is made up of gingerol and shogoal, both thought to promote your body’s flow of saliva, gastric secretions and bile, all of which aid in digestion.
+Ginger is also said to reduce feelings of nausea by interfering with the serotonin receptors responsible for alarming your brain of it.
+Alternatively, mint tea is both warm and soothing, helping to relax the digestive tract, encouraging fluidity of food and helping to relieve bloating.

-Studies have shown that taking a brisk walk of 15 minutes after a meal can significantly lower insulin levels.
-As you walk, you are off-setting your body’s absorption of the glucose, lowering your levels and bringing you back down to normal more quickly than you would have otherwise.
-This allows you to avoid the dreaded sugar crash, as well as that stuffed-sausage feeling.
+Studies have shown that taking a brisk, 15-minute walk after a meal can significantly lower your insulin levels.
+As you walk, you are off setting your body’s absorption of the glucose, lowering your levels and bringing you back down to normal more quickly than you would have otherwise.
+This allows you to avoid the dreaded sugar crash, as well as that feeling of being stuffed.

 Physiologically, your body has been designed to digest food in an upright position, so when you lie down on a full stomach, you disrupt your natural processes.
 This can lead to indigestion, heartburn and feelings of overall discomfort and restlessness.

 Ever noticed increase cramping when you exercise on a full stomach?
-That’s because when you are active, your heart engages in vasoconstriction, the constriction of blood vessels that raises blood pressure.
-Your heart then requires an increased level of blood and energy, conflicting with the needs of your digestive tract!
-This, in turn, causes the painful contractions.
+That’s because when you are active, your heart engages in vasoconstriction, the process in which the constriction of blood vessels raises your blood pressure.
+Your heart then requires an increased level of blood and energy, conflicting with the needs of your digestive tract.
+This ultimately causes the painful contractions.
 We can imagine that the feeling of food moving around in your stomach isn’t exactly pleasant, either.